yeokm1/retro-configs/desktops/open-frame-pc/README.md

 # Open Frame PC

 This is an Open Frame PC I use as a testbench based on a Pentium 3.
+Writeup: https://yeokhengmeng.com/2024/05/setting-up-pentium-3-testbench/

 <img src="photos/ofpc-top.jpg" width="500">